Peter Beattie: Federal politics

-In August 2007 the Beattie government proposed to reduce the number of councils from 154 to 72, which would result in the merger of a number of regional and extra-metropolitan councils into larger Regional Councils.
-This proved particularly unpopular in the affected Councils as several hundred local politicians lost their positions.
+Other roles and activities

+In late May 2010 Beattie announced that he was retiring from his position as Queensland's Los Angeles-based trade and investment commissioner. to take up an appointment in the US.
+In June 2010 it was announced that he had accepted a position with Clemson University in South Carolina.

+On 24 August 2011, the Gillard government appointed Beattie as Australia's first Resources Sector Supplier Envoy, charged with promoting a "Buy Australian at Home and Abroad" program for supplying products to the Australian resources industry.

 Autobiography

 In May 2005 Beattie released his autobiography Making A Difference, in which he described his upbringing, political life and his views on key issues, including health, education and social reform.
 The book is part memoir, part manifesto.
 Beattie says that the reason he released the book while he is in office, rather than when he is retired, is because no-one would want to read about him if he was not in the public arena.
 It was Beattie's third book after his autobiographical piece In the Arena (1990) and the thriller The Year of the Dangerous Ones.
 Beattie wrote a fourth book "Where to from here Australia?" published in 2016.